HugoQuintart/SmartGardeningSystem/README.md

 If you want to open the PDF file in this repo, you have to download it.
 # For DIY fans:
 If you want to make your smart gardening system, please read the following informations:
-- The 3D files are located in the ZIP files named "MeteoStation STL" and "Boitier"
+- The 3D files are located in the "3D" ZIP file.
-- The hardware that I used are wroten in the file named "listeComposants.txt"
+- The hardware that I used are wroten in the file named "HardwareList.txt"
 - If you are looking for a good 3D printer, I recommend the Wanhao Duplicator 12/230.
 It is a good and affordable 3d printer.
 - I printed the plastic parts in PLA, but you can use your favorite material (except conductors like metal if you have a professionnal printer or a CNC machine ;-)  )